-ITOCHU Corporation, for which Mr. Eizo Kobayashi served as Director until June 2016, was given cease and desist orders by the Japan Fair Trade Commission on January 12, 2018, February 20, 2018, and July 12, 2018, for having committed actions in violation of the Antimonopoly Act concerning the sales of uniforms to West Japan Railway Company, NIPPON TELEGRAPH AND TELEPHONE EAST CORPORATION, and ALL NIPPON AIRWAYS CO., LTD. which were conducted during his tenure as Director.
+ITOCHU Corporation, for which Mr. Kobayashi Eizo served as Director until June 2016, was given cease and desist orders by the Japan Fair Trade Commission on January 12, 2018, February 20, 2018, and July 12, 2018, for having committed acts in violation of the Antimonopoly Act concerning the sales of uniforms to West Japan Railway Company, NIPPON TELEGRAPH AND TELEPHONE EAST CORPORATION, and ALL NIPPON AIRWAYS CO., LTD. which were conducted during his tenure as Director.
 In addition, ITOCHU Corporation was given cease and desist orders and a surcharge payment order by the Japan Fair Trade Commission on October 18, 2018, for having committed actions in violation of the Antimonopoly Act concerning the provision of uniforms to NTT DOCOMO, INC. which were conducted during his tenure as Director.
 During his tenure at ITOCHU Corporation, Mr. Kobayashi was unaware of these actions, however, as Director of said corporation, he always carried out the execution of his duties from the viewpoint of legal compliance and worked earnestly for the establishment and appropriate operation of internal control systems.
 In addition, Japan Airlines Co., Ltd., for which Mr. Kobayashi currently serves as External Director, received a business improvement order to ensure aviation safety from Japan's Ministry of Land, Infrastructure, Transport and Tourism on December 21, 2018, in response to serious violations that affect flight safety, such as issues around drinking among flight crews and decisions to change crew configurations.
 Furthermore, on January 11, 2019, Japan Airlines Co., Ltd. received a business improvement advisory to ensure aviation safety from the Ministry due to an incident of alcohol consumption by a cabin attendant.
-Mr. Kobayashi has been constantly offering advice from the perspective of compliance with laws and regulations at Japan Airlines Co., Ltd.'s Board of Directors and other meetings, and after being made aware of the facts of the incidents, Mr. Kobayashi fulfilled his duties such as by thoroughly investigating the facts of the incidents and directing the formulation of measures to prevent reoccurrence.
+Moreover, while implementing measures to prevent a recurrence, Japan Airlines Co., Ltd. again received a business improvement order to ensure aviation safety from Japan's Ministry of Land, Infrastructure, Transport and Tourism on October 8, 2019 in response to a case of alcohol being detected as a result of pre-flight testing of flight crews.
+Mr. Kobayashi has been constantly offering advice from the perspective of compliance with laws and regulations at Japan Airlines Co., Ltd.'s Board of Directors and other meetings, and after being made aware of the facts of the incidents, Mr. Kobayashi fulfilled his duty by offering advice for thoroughly investigating the facts of the incidents and directing the formulation of measures to prevent a recurrence.

-11. Conclusion of Limited Liability Agreements with Directors (excluding executive directors, etc. under Article 427, Paragraph 1 of the Companies Act; hereinafter referred to as "Non-Executive Director(s)"):

-Under the current Articles of Incorporation, the Company stipulates provisions that allow it to enter into agreements with Non-Executive Directors that limit liability for damages of the Company to the minimum amount as specified by laws and regulations.
-Such limited liability agreements have been concluded with Mr. Hiroki Tsuda, Ms. Christina Ahmadjian, Mr. Nobuhiro Endo, Mr. Hitoshi Ogita, Mr. Hideaki Kubori, Ms. Main Kohda, Mr. Eizo Kobayashi, Mr. Makoto Minoguchi, Mr. Kimitaka Mori, and Mr. Tsuyoshi Yoneda.
-If the reappointments of Mr. Hiroki Tsuda, Ms. Christina Ahmadjian, Mr. Nobuhiro Endo, Mr. Hitoshi Ogita,

-Mr. Hideaki Kubori, Ms. Main Kohda, Mr. Eizo Kobayashi, Mr. Makoto Minoguchi, Mr. Kimitaka Mori, and Mr. Tsuyoshi Yoneda are approved, then the corresponding limited liability agreements with them will continue to remain effective.
+10. Conclusion of Limited Liability Agreements with Directors (excluding executive directors, etc. under Article 427, Paragraph 1 of the Companies Act; hereinafter referred to as "Non-Executive Director(s)"): Under the current Articles of Incorporation, the Company stipulates provisions that allow it to enter into agreements with Non-Executive Directors that limit liability for damages of the Company to the minimum amount as specified by laws and regulations.
+Such limited liability agreements have been concluded with Mr. Tsuda Hiroki, Ms. Christina Ahmadjian, Mr. Endo Nobuhiro, Mr. Ogita Hitoshi, Mr. Kubori Hideaki, Ms. Kohda Main, Mr. Kobayashi Eizo, Mr. Minoguchi Makoto, Mr. Mori Kimitaka, and Mr. Yoneda Tsuyoshi.
+If the reappointments of Mr. Tsuda Hiroki, Ms. Christina Ahmadjian, Mr. Endo Nobuhiro, Mr. Ogita Hitoshi, Mr. Kubori Hideaki, Ms. Kohda Main, Mr. Kobayashi Eizo, Mr. Minoguchi Makoto, Mr. Mori Kimitaka, and Mr. Yoneda Tsuyoshi are approved, then the corresponding limited liability agreements with them will continue to remain effective.
 The summary of such agreements is as follows: